ryanlintott/SSVEP_keyboard/README.md

 - iOS
 - Android (untested but should work)
-- Mac (up to v0.10 only. untested but should work)
+- Mac (up to v0.10 only)
-- PC (up to v0.10 only. untested but should work)
+- PC (up to v0.10 only)
+(The Mac and PC versions are unlikely to work at the moment due to a bug in the signal pitch multiplication.
+This bug or a workaround will hopefully be developed in the future but for now these platforms will not be updated. iOS and Android versions work fine as the a lower sample rates can be used to acheive a similar result.)

 For the iOS version please contact me directly (hello[at]abetterwaytodo.com[dot]com) and I can add you to the beta testers via TestFlight
 You can download all other builds [here](https://drive.google.com/drive/folders/0B4W4Pn0tIMBXbGUtdmJCMW02dk0?usp=sharing))